compsocialscience/summer-institute/2023/accra/apply.md

 #### Can I participate in SICSS-Accra if I have already participated in SICSS at another location?

 No. Every year we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once before we allow folks to participate twice.

+#### I have limited coding experience.
+Should I still apply?

+Yes, provided that you can demonstrate that you would have become proficient with coding before the Institute.
+Participants do not have to be proficient with coding during application but must become familiar with coding before attending the summer institute in June.